 To make a successful mobile app, you’re going to have to unleash your inner-minimalist.

 You’ve gotta be a portrait artist and a landscaper

 Your colleagues who manage the desktop version of your product can’t empathize with you on this challenge.
-They don’t have to worry about what’ll happen if a user suddenly picks up his computer monitor and turns it on its side.
+They don’t have to worry about what’ll happen if someone suddenly picks up their computer monitor and turns it on its side.

 And yes, both versions of the user experience — portrait and landscape — need space and time on your mobile product roadmap.

 You’ve gotta be ready to handle massive success right away

 When the product manager of a desktop app (or fitness equipment or just about any other type of product) launches their product into the market, they have a lot of work to get the word out about it.
 This is usually a slow process, which is why most products don’t become mega-monster-super-duper successes right out of the gate.

 When you release your mobile app, on the other hand, in addition to your own app rollout marketing you will have at least a little professional help—because you’ll be launching it through one or more of the app stores, and those platforms get zillions of searches every day.

 And if your app goes viral on day one, but your team isn’t ready to support that kind of traffic and the user experience suffers as a result, you could be saying goodbye top—and even creating vocal critics out of—what could have been some of your best customers.

 All of which is to say that when you’re launching a mobile app, assume it could be swamped with traffic in the first minutes after it hits the app stores.
 Now ask yourself, have we built the infrastructure (servers, customer support team, etc.) to handle that great news?